noanonkes/Hallucination-Detection-in-LLMs/README.md

 ```
 ## Data Generation

-We include all the data samples needed to train and test the model in the data directory.
+We include all the generations needed to train and test the model in the data directory.
 However, if you wish to get new samples.
 You can use the following script:

 ```bash
 python document_generation.py <arguments>
 ```

-The prompt can be changed inside inside the python script by setting a new `system_message`.
+The prompt can be changed inside the python script by setting a new `system_message`.
 You can also choose the following arguments:
 ```bash
 --use-cuda: Enable GPU acceleration if available (default: True) --path <path_to_data>: Set the path to the data folder (default: "data/sampled_data.json")